 There are several terms that are often used interchangeably to refer to the practice of working together across teams, agencies or professions.
 These include partnership, collaboration, multi or inter-agency working and joint working.
-Percy-Smith1 (2005) offer some definitions of the A team is not a group of people who work together.
-A team is a group of people who trust each other. different terminology.
+Percy-Smith1 (2005) offer some definitions of the different terminology.

 These definitions can help to reflect on your experience of working with others.
 Sometimes, how we define 'working together' can influence what we expect from it.
-Your experiences might also vary between partnerships that have a formal agreement, or an informal working arrangement. between delivering a one-off project together, or those sustained over a period of time.
+Your experiences might also vary between partnerships that have a formal agreement, or an informal working arrangement, between delivering a one-off project together, or those sustained over a period of time.
 Working with one other individual can also feel very different to something involving several practitioners, across multiple agencies, or teams.
 This is partly because collaboration is shaped by the individuals involved.

 At the core of any effective partnership is working relationships and practices that help the individuals involved function as a successful team.

 Trust is a key characteristic of an effective team.